Wealthsimple Black: Lower Fees & Premium Benefits

 Both you and the other account holder get the perks of a Black plan if you each have net deposits of $100,000 or more across your accounts - including joint accounts.

-The day after deposits to your portfolio reach the $100,000 threshold, you'll get an email from Wealthsimple with a code and a link to a registration page.
-Click the link and follow the prompts to register for your Priority Pass.
-Once you're registered, you'll get access to VIP airline lounges around the world - for free!
-Priority pass will also send you a physical access card by mail in 3-5 weeks, but you don't have to wait for it to arrive to start using the lounge.
-Your Priority Pass is valid for 12 months from the date of issue.
-Visit PriorityPass.com for all the details on member benefits and where to find a lounge for your next trip.
-Enjoy!

 Your black plan comes with the perk of goal-based financial planning with one of our experienced portfolio managers.
-Get in touch anytime at black@wealthsimple.com to get advice or set up a planning call.

-Your priority pass is for your personal use to access VIP airline lounges, globally.
-It cannot be transferred or shared - as the cardholder, you need to be there.
-Visit PriorityPass.com for more information.
+Set up financial planning session with one of our advisors and get advice to help you meet your financial goals.
+Book your call here.

 Your fees will become even lower.
 When you become a Black plan member, you'll pay 0.4% in investment management fees.
 You can always see the fees you pay to Wealthsimple under the Activity tab in your profile.
 And you can find out more about how Wealthsimple charges fees here.